AQUARIUM LIGHTING, Information including Factors, Types, & Use

-I should also note that while I have years of hands on experience (over 34+), this is a fast evolving subject of aquarium keeping requiring my constant research and consulting with many others for their scientific expertise/experience.
+I should also note that while I have years of hands on professional experience (since 1978), this is a fast evolving subject of aquarium keeping requiring my constant research and consulting with many others for their scientific expertise/experience.
 The result is constant changes/updates to this article.

 For cynical readers of this article who claim I have a bias; obviously I do, but then this is based on much research and use.

 WHY WOULD I RECOMMEND ANY PRODUCT THAT RESEARCH AND EXPERIENCE SHOWS TO BE INFERIOR TO ANOTHER?

 In fact many of the Lighting Products I recommend and admittedly sell were not even available in the earlier drafts of this article, It was my research, consulting, & experience that led me to the products I now recommend!!

 As a BRIEF generalization, the five most important criteria in determining the light you need are: